EU chief rebukes Greece, demands swift debt plan

 Among hardliners in the euro zone, Slovakian Finance Minister Peter Kazimir said the Greek government had won elections by promising things it could not deliver.

 "The euro zone countries are trying to keep them in the euro zone but not at any cost," he said.
-"They have to surrender, to continue with the programme."
+"They have to surrender, to continue with the program."

 (Additional reporting by Gavin Jones and Lefteris Papadimas in Athens and Michael Kahn in Bratislava; Writing by Paul Taylor; Editing by Noah Barkin)